 Speaking of flowers as companions, there are also certain vegetables and herbs that enjoy being grown together, and some that do not.
 Companion planting is the concept that some plants grow synergistically together, where one may provide pest protection for the other.
 For example, french marigolds are said to repel root knot nematodes.
 This makes them a great partner for tomatoes!
 On the other hand, some things are recommended to not be planted together.
 One plant may interfere with the proper growth of the other, which is the case for peas and onions, or beans and peppers.

 A post dedicated to companion planting is coming soon!
+(Update: here it is!)
 In the meantime, there is a companion planting chart in the Homestead and Chill Garden Planning Toolkit.
 If you haven’t gotten yours yet, you can get a link to download the toolkit for free if you choose to subscribe to the blog!
 See below.
 It also includes planting calendars for every zone.

 8) Give me some space!